For your customers

 Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 Odwiedzasz Freshdesk.com z Polski?
 Odwiedź naszą polską stronę internetową, aby zobaczyć istotne informacje o naszych produktach, cenach i wydarzeniach w Polsce!

-Enable self-service by providing answers to frequently asked questions for your customers
+Enable self-service by providing answers to frequently asked questions (FAQs) for your customers

 An FAQ page is a page on your website that enables customers to easily find solutions to frequently asked questions, instead of having to reach out to your customer service team.